 How do you make sense of the world and yourself in an hyper-connected world?

-Hopefully you can explore and learn some insights and sense-making practices of truly inspirational people who are already practicing them.
+Hopefully you can explore and learn some insights and sensemaking practices of truly inspirational people.
+They are already practicing them.

 Are You an Information & Curation DJ?